A toast with code! A Hacktoberfest experience from Toronto

 ➁ Find the issue in the target repository

-Next, find the issue you want to work on.
+Next, you look for an issue to work on.

-You can also narrow down your search by language, so you can quickly find issues that you can write in your preferred language!
+You can also filter by language, so you can quickly find issues that you can work on in your preferred language!

 ③ Fork and develop locally → Create a Pull Request

-Once you find a repository you want to work on, you can "fork" it on GitHub and copy it to your account.
+Once you find a repository you want to work on, "fork" it on GitHub and copy it to your account.
+Then

-Clone the repository locally and code the parts you want to modify or add.
+, clone that repository to your local environment and code the parts you want to modify or add.

 Once you've finished your work, submit a "Pull Request"!